Ain't love sweet?

 - Will you preserve the top tier of my cake for my first wedding anniversary or do you provide a special cake for the occasion?

 - Can you make a groom's cake?
-Is this priced the same as my wedding cake?
+Is this priced the same as a wedding cake?

 - How much in advance of the wedding is the cake actually made?
 Do you freeze your cakes?
 NOTE: Wedding cakes usually take at least a couple of days to make.